 In addition to the permanent collection, there are temporary exhibitions, courses and talks, all open to the public.

-After popping into the colleges, continue on to Merton Fields and Christ Church Meadow, and walk in the footsteps of Lewis Carroll at two lovely green spaces in Oxford.
+After popping into the colleges, continue to Merton Fields and Christ Church Meadow.
 The views of the old and new buildings from the gardens are stunning.

-The river is set in meadow, parks and woodland, so punting is a great way to enjoy the green surroundings of the city.
+The river is set in meadows, parks and woodland, so punting is a great way to enjoy the green spaces surrounding the city.

 Bring a picnic, some beers or bubbles and try your hand at punting.
-Keep in mind, punting is one of the most adventurous things to do in Oxford; it’s harder than it looks.
+But, keep in mind, it’s harder than it looks!

-The Pitt River’s Museum contains a massive collection of strange objects from all over the world.
-With a focus on cultural anthropological treasures, find anything from Japanese Noh Masks to Hawaiian feather cloaks; it’s a wonderful thing to see in Oxford.
+The Pitt Rivers Museum contains a massive collection of strange objects from all over the world.
+With a focus on cultural anthropological treasures, it has everything from Japanese Noh Masks to Hawaiian feather cloaks.

-Some of the highlights of the exhibition include ancient treasures from Papua New Guinea, caricature masks from Mexico and very important artefacts from the early days of photography.
+Some of the highlights include ancient treasures from Papua New Guinea, caricature masks from Mexico and artefacts from the early days of photography.

-There’s a regular rotation of temporary exhibitions as well as immersive productions, talks and sessions where you can handle some of the objects.
+There’s a regular rotation of temporary exhibitions and sessions where you can handle some of the objects.

 The Pitt River’s collection included human remains until 2020 when a decision was taken to remove them all, including the famous shrunken heads from South America, out of respect for the indigenous peoples whose ancestors were on display.